ektasaini/A2-calculator/Subtraction.md

 # Subtraction

-## Scenario: Subtraction of "positive number" from "positive number"
+## Scenario: Subtraction of two positive number

 When first number is larger than second number